 The Amazon Echo Show 10 3rd Gen essentially resembles any generic tablet you could name, bolted front-on onto a speaker that looks more like Apple's full-sized (and now discontinued) HomePod than any other Amazon speaker released in Australia to date.

-If that was all the Echo Show 10 3rd Gen could do, then it'd just be a visual upgrade of the 2nd Generation Echo Show 10.
-However, Amazon's big design change here is the way that the display bolts onto the speaker section.
-It does so via an arm attached to a ring that is attached to the top of the speaker portion.
+If that was all the Echo Show 10 3rd Gen could do, then it would just be a visual upgrade of the 2nd generation Echo Show 10.
+However, Amazon's big design change here is the way that the display bolts on to the speaker section.
+It does so via an arm attached to a ring that is positioned on the top of the speaker portion.
 Being a circle, it can rotate, and there's an inbuilt motor that works based on what the Echo Show 10's inbuilt 13MP camera can see from a full 110-degree span.